-- A. Development proposals for alterations and extensions to existing residential and commercial properties and New Buildings, including lofts, side and roof extensions, new detached, semi-detached and terraced properties, should be of a high, site specific, and sensitive design quality, complementing the form, setting, period, architectural characteristics, and detailing of the original and surrounding buildings and context, including external features such as chimneys and porches.
-Proposals should ensure - 1.
-Colour and material palate which is in harmony with those of its context - 2.
+- 1. Colour and material palate are generally in harmony with those of its context - 2.
 The use of high quality, sustainable materials which are durable against climate conditions, energy efficient and provide healthy and comfortable environments (i.e. low VOC content, acoustic and thermal comfort, visual aesthetic harmony). - 3.
-The original built fabric, particularly Victorian, Edwardian and Arts & Crafts buildings and their boundary features are repaired or restored rather than replaced, wherever feasible, where this would protect and enhance local character. - 4.
+Applicants are encouraged to consider whether the original built fabric, particularly Victorian, Edwardian and Arts & Crafts buildings and their boundary features could be repaired or restored rather than replaced, wherever feasible, where this would protect and enhance local character. - 4.
 Extensions, infill development and alterations that respect and are sensitive to the height, form and proportions of adjoining properties and existing buildings in their vicinity and setting. - 5.
 Sensitive design and location of bin enclosures within front gardens.
-Stores in front gardens should be avoided if possible and if required be screened from the street. - B. Regard is had to the detailed Design Guide within this Neighbourhood Development Plan.
+Stores in front gardens should be avoided if possible and if required be screened from the street.